scotpatti/SQLiteAutograder/README.md

 `./test`

-This will run several commands (see the script to see what is actually happening) and outputs the results file that will be used by Gradescope.
+This will run several commands (see the script to see what is actually happening) that outputs the json results file that Gradescope uses.
+Examine the output to make sure that all the answers are correct.
+They should be correct because the script is copying the key files to answer files and then comparing the output of each query.
+Not a great test, but a basic one.
+I always test my queries in sqlite browser before I put use them in this tool.

 ## File details
 The following files should exist in your source directory and have the given functionality: